RoelandOsaer/SmartChargingLogicV0/README.md

 Make sure all required configurations are set up before running the application.
 Consult the class documentation for detailed instructions on using each component.

 ## Documentation
-The doxygen documentation can be found in the doc folder
+The doxygen documentation together with the documentation about the MQTT interface can be found in the doc folder.